HoangTruong1910/DCGC-Deep-Net/README.md

-# Polyp Segmentation in Small Intestine using Kvasir Dataset
+# Polyp Segmentation use my model in Kvasir SEG Dataset
 ## Overview
 This repository contains the implementation of binary segmentation models for detecting polyps in small intestine images.
 The project leverages the Kvasir dataset, which provides a rich collection of annotated endoscopic images.
 Accurate segmentation of polyps is crucial for early diagnosis and treatment of gastrointestinal diseases.